Why should I consider this course?

 What is the course structure?

 - There will be an introductory week covering basic foundational material.
 The early part of the course is devoted to core material, taken by all students.
-Later in the year, students have the opportunity to choose from a range of options covering many aspects of mathematical finance.
-Some of these topics will be delivered via short intensive courses, often involving external expert practitioners.
+Later in the year, students have the opportunity to choose from a range of elective courses covering many aspects of mathematical finance.
 Students also write a dissertation during the third term of the year.
 The course finishes in mid July, in time for the graduate training programmes operated by many financial institutions.

 - Find out more about the course components.